njamesgeorge1223/Oil-Energy-Sector-Analysis-Project/README.TECHNICAL.md

 Here are the requisite Terminal commands for the installation of these peripheral modules:

-python3 -m pip install yfinance1
+python3 -m pip install yfinance

 python3 -m pip install yahoo_fin